2024/2025

 (7) The university may grant exemptions from the rules set out in subsection (6) where 1) the students is an elite athlete, or where 2) there are extraordinary circumstances, including impairment, or where 3) the student is an entrepreneur, see section 18, or where 4) the student is the chairperson of a voluntary organisation under Dansk Ungdoms Fællesråd (DUF), see the University Programme Order.
 Deadlines for submitting dispensation applications are determined on the student intranet.

 (9) The university may grant an exemption to the rule stipulated in subsection (8) if warranted by extraordinary circumstances.
 When assessing whether extraordinary circumstances apply, none of these circumstances can be taken into consideration: prolongation of the period of study; academic aptitude; and the student’s desires as regards the academic content of the degree programme.
-In addition, in order for an exemption to be granted, the extraordinary circumstance must be both directly linked to the course in question and, over a longer period of time, be preventing the student from completing the mandatory course.
+In addition, for an exemption to be granted, the extraordinary circumstance must be both directly linked to the course in question and, over a longer period, be preventing the student from completing the mandatory course.

 (10) When a student has used one or more exam attempts in an elective course, the student cannot deregister from the course, see s.
 13(1) of the University Programme Order.

 (11) The university may grant an exemption to the rule stipulated in subsection (10) if warranted by extraordinary circumstances.
 When assessing whether extraordinary circumstances apply, none of these circumstances can be taken into consideration: prolongation of the period of study; academic aptitude; and the student’s desires as regards the academic content of the degree programme.
-In addition, in order for an exemption to be granted, the extraordinary circumstance must be both directly linked to the course in question and, over a longer period of time, be preventing the student from completing the elective course.
+In addition, for an exemption to be granted, the extraordinary circumstance must be both directly linked to the course in question and, over a longer period, be preventing the student from completing the elective course.

 The first-year exam

 14A.
-Pursuant to sections 29 of the Examination Order, the special provisions in subsections (2)-(6) apply to the first-year exam.
+Pursuant to section 29 of the Examination Order, the special provisions in subsections (2)-(6) apply to the first-year exam.

 (2) Before the end of the first year of studies, the student must sit the examinations listed as first-year examinations in section 5, in order to continue on the programme.